jrsteensen/OpenHornet/release/OHM_Modifications/OH1 Winwing MIP Integration by Ulukaii/README.md

 5. FDM_OH2A3A1-10_MOD_A: this is a modified holder for the AMPCD without the HDG / CRS knobs and with positioniing of the AMPCD harmonized with the UIP Winwing installation
 6. FDM_OH1A1-23: this is a modified HUD panel aft support (NO AVAILABLE YET)
 7. FDM_OH1A1-26: this is a modified MFD panel lower support (you need to print two of them)
+8. FDM_OH!A1-22: this is a modified version of the display pressure foot.
+Instead of pressing the display, it is now an additional fastening position for the face plate.

 ## Additional required COTS parts list